 - Development and Evaluation of scanning skills in a simulated lab environment and clinical placement using the Sonography Canada Clinical Skills Assessment (CCSA) as a graduating criterion

 - Development of skills for effective communication and collaboration to enhance Interprofessional Collaboration in Health Care

 - Development of critical thinking skills essential for working in a health care environment

 For detailed course descriptions, please visit the Ultrasound Curriculum page.

 You will be assigned to clinical placement site(s) through Michener’s Office for Clinical Education.
 This process begins with an information session in the first semester of your program.

 As clinical education is a major component of all Michener programs, our affiliated clinical sites are integral to your education.
-They include teaching community hospitals and private clinics in Ontario.
+They include teaching and community hospitals and private clinics in Ontario and other provinces.
 Working closely under the supervision of Sonographers, you will have the opportunity to integrate academic knowledge and scanning skills into practice during the clinical phase of your program.
 Clinical placements give you hands-on experience in work environments and the opportunity to network with potential employers.